tbensky/Prolog-CLP/README.md

 * Make sure position `N2` has not already been used by some other number: ` \+ member([_,_,N2],L0)` and `  \+ member([_,N2,_],L0)`

 Then we call `langford` recursively using `langford([[K,N1,N2]|L0],Soln)`.
 This prepends the latest sub-list that passes all Langford tests to running list `L0` via the `[[K,N1,N2]|L0]` construct, and hangs onto variable `Soln` to present the final solution.

-The terminal case is when the Langford sub-lists reach a length of the maximum number in the set.
-(Recall each sub-lists holds the number and its two positions.)
-It'll instantiate the latest solution to the 2nd variable passed into the `langford` call.
+The terminal case is when the length of the main list (or number of Langford sub-lists) reaches a length of the maximum number in the Langford number set.
+(Recall each sub-lists holds the number and its **two** positions.)
+This terminal case will instantiate its latest solution to the 2nd variable passed into the `langford` call.

-(Note: using a list as an accumulator like this is a bit of a triumph for us; accumulators in Prolog take a bit of getting used to.)
+(Note: using a list as an accumulator like this is a bit of a triumph for us; accumulators in Prolog take some getting used to.)

 Here's this approach for the ${11,22,33,44}$ set.
 It can be called with: